 A research team - specifically assigned to measure improvements in IQ - will document this demonstration project.
 The positive results in Anse la Raye will be replicated in other communities on the island - resulting in St. Lucia becoming a model for all developing countries.
 The St. Lucia Project will demonstrate that local people, with the catalytic assistance of short-term volunteers, can ensure that every young child receives the development assistance they need to thrive.

 Imagine contributing to a demonstration project raising the IQ of an entire country's children!
 No matter your background, your personal efforts will help improve this community's future, and perhaps the future of the entire planet.
 This opportunity enables you to contribute to a momentous - and literally - life-changing project.
 Volunteer in St. Lucia, become a sponsor, donate funds for materials, or support program efforts in additional ways to change the arc of children's lives forever.
+Read on to learn about a Washington couple's contributions in St. Lucia

 Leave Your Mark on the World.